EconomyLens.com

 – Wine woes –

-The 15-percent rate will also apply to wine and spirits despite a push by France, Italy, and other wine-making countries to win a zero tariff exemption.
-“Unfortunately, here we didn’t succeed,” Sefcovic said, adding that negotiations would continue, but he did not want to give “false promises.”
-“These doors are not closed forever,” he said.
-The French wine exporters federation said it was “hugely disappointed.”
+The 15-percent rate will also apply to wine and spirits despite a push by France, Italy, and other wine-making countries to win a zero-tariff exemption.
+“Unfortunately, here we didn’t succeed,” Sefcovic said, adding that negotiations would continue, but he did not want to give “false promises”.
+“These doors are not closed forever,” he remarked.
+The French wine exporters federation expressed that it was “hugely disappointed”.
 “We are certain that this will create major difficulties for the wines and spirits sector,” said the head of the wine and spirits federation FEVS, Gabriel Picard.
+France exports 25 percent of its wines and spirits to the United States, and Agriculture Minister Annie Genevard stated that “the situation cannot remain unresolved”.
+In a post on X, she called the agreement “unbalanced” and emphasized that European negotiators needed to prioritize the issue urgently.
+She also expected “strong European measures to support producers”.

-Christophe Chateau, a spokesman for a group representing Bordeaux wine producers, described this as “bad news” – but better than the worst-case scenario, with Trump having at one point threatened tariffs as high as 200 percent.
+Christophe Chateau, a spokesman for a group representing Bordeaux wine producers, described the situation as “bad news”—but better than the worst-case scenario, as Trump had at one point threatened tariffs as high as 200 percent.
 “It further hinders the trade and export of Bordeaux wines to the United States,” which is by far their largest market, Chateau told AFP.
-The US Distilled Spirits Council, a trade group, also expressed disappointment, saying it favored tariff-free trade on both sides of the Atlantic.
+The US Distilled Spirits Council, a trade group, also expressed disappointment, advocating for tariff-free trade on both sides of the Atlantic.
 “These new higher tariffs on EU spirits products will further compound the challenges facing restaurants and bars nationwide,” said the group’s CEO, Chris Swonger.

 – Bisons and planes –

-French trade minister Laurent Saint-Martin said his government would seek “additional exemptions” in the trade deal.
-The office of Italian Prime Minister Giorgia Meloni said the agreement was “not yet an ideal or final point” but noted that a “trade war” had been avoided.
+French trade minister Laurent Saint-Martin announced that his government would seek “additional exemptions” in the trade deal.
+The office of Italian Prime Minister Giorgia Meloni stated that the agreement was “not yet an ideal or final point” but noted that a “trade war” had been avoided.
 Under the agreement, the EU committed to significantly improving market access to a range of US seafood and agricultural goods, including tree nuts, dairy products, fruits, vegetables, pork, and bison meat.

 © 2024 AFP